T0r1nn/APLC/README.md

 ## Credits
 Thanks to my friends Kimmersive and PersonMan for helping me test this and fix a few annoying crashes.
+Thanks to everyone in the Lethal Company thread in the Archipelago discord server.
+They helped me find and fix a ton of bugs, without which this archipelago mod probably wouldn't be possible.
+Thanks a ton.